gabotechs/lazaro/docs/SNAKE_ENV.md

         return state
 ```
-We also need another helper method for retrieving an empty random position, so that
+Another helper method is also used for retrieving an empty random position, so that
 we can randomly position the snake and the apple at the start without overlapping them.
 ```python
     def _random_position(self):